Montana-Media-Arts/creative-coding-1/modules/week-1/_posts/2017-01-01-welcome-to-mart120.md

 This is an intense course and will take a lot of time.
 You are learning a new language that is not like any other you have studied before.
 This takes immersion.

+> I WOULD HIGHLY ENCOURAGE YOU TO DO TWO THINGS TO SET YOURSELF UP FOR SUCCESS;
+>
+> 1. Form a study group!
+>   - Use the GitHub Issues-Forum (more to come on this later this week) to find people to meet with in-person or virtually once a week.
+And then work together!
+> 2. Schedule in time for this class to your weekly planner.
+Just schedule in the time now, protect it, and then use it for this class.